RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/sensing/lane-detection.md

 # Lane Detection in the Simulated Environment

-This post will walk you through different lane detection techniques with the code and results in the the simulated environment.
+This post will walk you through the different lane detection techniques with the code and results in the a simulated environment (For example Carla, NVIDIA drive simulators).
 Simulator used: Carla
 System specifications:
 Nvidia Titan V GPU, 32 GB RAM and intel i7 processor - 3.5 GHz

-First method I’ll be talking about is an OpenCV approach.This approach has been mostly been derived from Udacity nanodegree course on autonomous vehicles.
+Firstly, I’ll be talking about the OpenCV based method (classical computer vision).This approach has mostly been derived from Udacity nanodegree course on autonomous vehicles - https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013

-## Algorithm:
+## OpenCV Based Lane Detection:

 First step will be to convert the RGB image to Gray-scale image.
 This means that a 3 channel image is converted into a single channel image.
-This is done, as canny edge detector takes in input from only a gray-scale image.
-Code used for this is: gray_image = cv2.cvtColor(image, cv2.COLOR_BGR2GRAY) canny() function parses the pixel values according to their gradient.
+This is done, as canny edge detector (whch is used afterwards) takes in an input only from a gray-scale image.
+Code used for this is:
+'''
+gray_image = cv2.cvtColor(image, cv2.COLOR_BGR2GRAY)
+'''
+canny() function parses the pixel values according to their gradient.
 What’s left over are the edges — or where there is a steep derivative in at least one direction.
 We will need to supply thresholds for canny() as it computes the gradient.
 Recommended values of low to high threshold ratio of 1:2 or 1:3.

 Code for doing this is: